 Before Programming with Chilkat

-This page provides some basic information that should be known before you begin programming with Chilkat's components.
+This page provides some basic information that is good to know before you begin programming with Chilkat's API's.

 C++ Memory Leaks?